 I have a treat for y’all!
 Today, I’d like to show you how to make a beautiful AND budget-friendly moss letter!
-(Psss…Here’s the video link to this very project, plus some other inspiring Fall tips for the mantel!
+(Psss…Here’s the video tutorial link to this very project, plus some other inspiring Fall tips for the mantel!
 Thanks so much to all who tuned in and commented!
 My hubby and I had a blast sharing this tutorial with y’all!
-Also, sending a huge shoutout filled with love for all my sweet friends at HomeTalk for inviting me to do this video!)
+Also, sending a huge shoutout filled with love for all my sweet friends at HomeTalk for inviting me to join them today!)

-A similar design is Pottery Barn’s “live-moss letter,” which costs $80, but my project costs around $10…or even less (depending on how you use your craft-store coupons, or if you find these supplies in your local thrift store, which I’ve done on quite a few occasions!). 😉 This project is so easy…even a caveman can do it!
+A similar design to the project we’re doing today is Pottery Barn’s “live-moss letter,” which costs $80, but my project costs around $10…or even less (depending on how you use your craft-store coupons, or if you find these supplies in your local thrift store, which I’ve done on quite a few occasions!). 😉 This project is so easy…even a caveman can do it!
 It’ll take about 15 minutes, give or take, and you’ll absolutely love the results!

 - a bag of “bushy” moss (from your local craft store)